abhide-tibco/tp-integration/helm/charts/apiserver/README.md

 ## Contributing to API Server Charts

-Fork the `repo`, make changes and then please run `make lint` to lint charts locally, and at least install the chart to see it is working. :)
+Fork the `repo`, make changes and then please run `helm lint` to lint charts locally, and at least install the chart to see it is working. :)

 On success make a [pull request](https://help.github.com/articles/using-pull-requests) (PR) on to the `master` branch.